What is Parental Alienation?

 If, after speaking to the child and the parents, the professionals remain very concerned, they can remove the child from the resident parent’s care and place them into the alienated parent’s care in an attempt to preserve the relationship.
 However, reversing what’s happened can be rare.

 It’s important to remember that family Courts in England and Wales are there to help you should you believe that your child is being alienated against you or any other family member.
 Its primary aim is to ensure that the child’s welfare and best interests are served.
-If you remain concerned about your child being the victim of parental alienation, please contact one of our Family Law Solicitors to discuss what you can do next.
+If you remain concerned about your child being the victim of parental alienation, please contact one of our Family and Child Law Solicitors to discuss what you can do next.

 For initial advice call our Family Law & Divorce Solicitors